When More Data Doesn't Help: Limits of Adaptation in Multitask Learning: The Agnostic Case

-Despite all above, the results for the agnostic case reveal some interesting aspects on the hardness of adaptation.
-First, certain margin conditions that quantify the amount of label noise (e.g., Bernstein class condition with $\beta\in(0,1)$) are important when understanding the hardness of adaptation.
+Despite all the above, the results for the agnostic case reveal some interesting aspects on the hardness of adaptation.
+First, certain margin conditions that quantify the amount of label noise (e.g., Bernstein class condition with $\beta\in(0,1)$) are crucial when understanding the hardness of adaptation.
 Additionally, note that Theorem~\ref{thm:adaptivity-is-imposible-toy-example} only needs $N\geq\delta^{-8}$.
 By contrast, $N=\Omega(\exp(n))$ is necessary to the construction of lower bound in both \citet{hanneke2022no} and our Section~\ref{sec:general-new-setting}.
 This raises an interesting question that what is the minimal assumption on the number of tasks $N$ to allow adaptivity (see Section~\ref{sec:conclusion-and-future-directions} for a further discussion).
 Last but importantly, this simple example demonstrates the suboptimality of pooling (pool all datasets together and run a global ERM) for adaptation in multitask learning, as we will show below.

-Specifically, we demonstrate that a fast learning rate that is beyond pooling's capacity can be achieved by some better adaptive algorithm (Algorithm~\ref{algo:adaptive-algo}).
+Specifically, we demonstrate that a fast learning rate that is beyond pooling's capacity can be achieved by some better adaptive learner (Algorithm~\ref{algo:adaptive-algo}).
 Consider the same multitask distributions but now with $\epsilon=\Omega(1)$.
-Intuitively, this makes $P$ very different from $Q$ so that identifying good datasets could be possible.
-The following theorem provides a lower bound for the pooling rates.
+Intuitively, this makes $P$ quite different from $Q$ so that identifying good datasets could be possible and pooling will be catastrophic.
+The next theorem provides a lower bound for the pooling rates.

 \begin{theorem} Let $Z=\bigcup_{t\in[N]}Z_{t}$ and $\hat{h}_{\text{pool}}=\mathrm{ERM}(Z)$ denote the output of pooling.
 Then, if $N=\Omega(n)$, we have $\E[\mathcal{E}_{\mathcal{D}}(\hat{h}_{\text{pool}})]=\Omega(1)$. \end{theorem}